BioDataStudy/MetaDegron/README.md

 ### Please download large protein language model from the http://modinfor.com/MetaDegron/Download/weights.hdf5.
 Note: right click - > save the link
 ### Copy or move the weights.hdf5 file to the models\uniref50_v2\ directory to ensure that the model is preloaded successfully

+### Please download the training dataset (>200M, Unable to upload to github) from the http://modinfor.com/MetaDegron/Download/all_train_embedding.npy.
+Note: right click - > save the link
+### Copy or move the all_train_embedding.npy file to the data/ directory to ensure that the train_embedding can be loaded successfully

 # Web Server
 Researchers can run MetaDegron online at http://modinfor.com/MetaDegron/.
 For commercial usage inquiries, please contact the authors.